snowplow/snowplowanalytics.com/_posts/2020-01-30-demystifying_samesite_cookie_updates/index.md

 ### What it means for your tracking

 If you are relying on cookies to identify users then this may stop working for users who browse sites with Chrome (and other Chromium based browsers).
-If the cookie that has been stored does not contain the `SameSite=None` attribute then the cookie will not be sent in any requests to the third party server.
+If the cookie that has been stored does not contain the `SameSite=None` attribute then the cookie will not be sent in any requests to the third party web server.

 ### How to check if you are affected

-There are two types of requests that we generally talk about, first party and third party.
+As mentioned earlier, a site can make a request to a web server as either a first party and third party.
 A first party request is one that is sent to the same domain that the website is being served from (i.e. the same as the domain visible in the browsers address bar).
 Whereas a third party request is one which is sent to a domain that is different from the one visible in the browsers address bar.

-Many analytics tools will send events to a third party domain.
+Many analytics tools will send events to a third party web server running on a third party domain.
 However there are some analytics tools, such as Snowplow, that allow you to track events to the same top level domain that the site is being served from.
 This has the benefit that any cookies that are sent from the server to be stored on in the browser will be deemed as first party cookies.

 #### Tracking with first party cookies